8 indicted in alcohol-related death after fraternity party

 Other charges included reckless homicide, felonious assault, hazing, violating underage alcohol laws and obstructing official business.

-The hazing and failing to comply with underage alcohol laws reflect that those charged gave copious amounts of alcohol to Foltz and the other new fraternity members, Dobson said in a statement.
+The hazing and failing to comply with underage alcohol laws reflect that those charged gave copious amounts of alcohol to Foltz and the other new fraternity members, Dobson said.

-The eight men indicted range in age from 19 to 23.
-Their relation to the fraternity wasn’t immediately clear.

 Attorneys for Foltz’s family called the charges “one step in the right direction,” but said government and university leaders must do more to end hazing.